-By Andreas Lysandropoulos MD, PhD, Vice President Head Global Medical Affairs Neuroscience at Ipsen
+By Hamzah Baig, Senior Global Medical Affairs Director for Neuroscience at Ipsen

-The value of this important program, which is considered the only educational program with published findings,1–3 is also highlighted in seven abstracts at high profile congresses such as TOXINS and MDS International Congress of Parkinson’s Disease and Movement Disorders (MDS) this year.
+The value of this important program, which is considered the only toxin educational program with published findings,1–3 is also highlighted in seven abstracts at high profile congresses such as TOXINS and MDS International Congress of Parkinson’s Disease and Movement Disorders (MDS).

-The Ixcellence Network® continues to grow in stature, and we are proud of our commitment to the industry to help form specialists of the future delivering optimal patient management.
-The network is a locally-driven training program, organized via our local medical departments; if you wish to hear more about the network, please contact the Ipsen Medical Science Liaison (MSL) for your area.
+We see a bright future for the Ixcellence Network® as it continues to grow in stature, and we are proud of our commitment to the industry to help form specialists of the future delivering optimal patient management.
+The network is a globally-driven training program, organized via our local medical departments; if you wish to hear more about the network, please contact the Ipsen Medical Science Liaison (MSL) for your area.

 - Fheodoroff K, et al. Ixcellence Network®: an international educational network to improve current practice in the management of cervical dystonia or spastic paresis by botulinum toxin injection.
 Funct Neurol.
 2017; 32(2): 103–110

 - Colosimo C, et al. Management of Spastic Paresis and Cervical Dystonia: Access to Therapeutic Interventions Through and International Program of Practical Courses.
 Clin Ther.
 2019; 41(11): 2321–2330

 - Chung T, et al. Adult Cervical Dystonia and Spastic Paresis: Results From the INPUT (INjection Practice, Usage and Training) Survey.
 Front Neurol.
 2020; 11:570671